 Refrigerant emissions shall be included if the refrigerant used has a GWP₁₀₀ value of 150 or higher.
 Practitioners may also choose to report refrigerant emissions with a GWP₁₀₀ below this threshold as non-exhaust emissions.

-Additionally, the Resolution require the assessment of key components for potential replacement, such as the traction or storage battery in electric vehicles and the fuel cell stack in fuel cell electric vehicles, as outlined in paragraph 6.3.5.
+Additionally, this Resolution requires the assessment of key components for potential replacement, such as the internal combustion engine in conventional and/or hybrid vehicles, traction or storage battery in electric vehicles and the fuel cell stack in fuel cell electric vehicles in the case that the practitioners provide the justifications to be included.

 For certain items, including mandatory items, replacements might not be needed in the vehicle’s typical operational lifetime based on the supplier assessment.
 In these cases, exclusions made on this basis should be justified.